 What is blood circulation and why does it matter?

 “Your blood circulates throughout the entirety of your body all day, every day to help bring oxygenated blood to all of your organs.
 With each breath, your body takes in oxygen and releases carbon dioxide.
 That oxygen is then taken up by your red blood cells and is carried throughout the body,” says Alissia Zenhausern, N.M.D., a naturopathic physician at NMD Wellness of Scottsdale.
 “Your heart pumping is what stimulates your blood to circulate throughout your body, bringing oxygen-rich blood to your organs as well as bringing oxygen-poor blood back to the heart and lungs to be re-oxygenated.
-Without this circulation, we would not be able to survive, as our vital organs would be depleted of important nutrients and ultimately begin to shut down.” she adds.
-Good (or bad) circulation doesn’t just impact your vital organs — it can impact many different things inside the body.
+Without this circulation, we would not be able to survive, as our vital organs would be depleted of important nutrients and ultimately begin to shut down,” she adds.
+Good (or bad) circulation does not just impact your vital organs — it can impact many different things inside the body.
 “Blood vessels supply blood to your organs and tissues, which is why they are so important for your health,” notes Zenhausern.
 And, as far as beauty is concerned, “our skin is also an organ and it also requires nutrients and oxygen, which it gets from the blood.
 Without proper blood circulation, our skin becomes deprived of necessary nutrients and can appear dry and dusty.”

 What affects blood circulation?

-As with many things in our body, we don’t have control over blood circulation.
+As with many things in our body, we do not have control over blood circulation.
 “Circulation can be affected by many different things including blood pressure, the pressure by which your heart is able to circulate blood throughout the body, the thickness of your blood (known as blood viscosity), as well as the diameter and strength of your blood vessels,” explains Zenhausern.
 That said, some lifestyle habits and medicines can also impact blood circulation and, unfortunately, not always for the better.

 Smoking and diet can play a role in blood pressure which, as Zenhausern mentioned, has a direct impact on blood circulation.
 Additionally, sitting at your desk all day (or remaining sedentary in any way) can also affect blood circulation in a negative way.
 That is why making blood circulation — or at least habits that improve it — part of your daily wellness routine can make a difference.